 VirtualBox is free (though you still need a copy of Windows) and open-source software.
 VirtualBox is great software for being free software, but it's much more difficult to use and not nearly as fast, slick or feature complete as Parallels and Fusion.
 Feel free to give it a shot – it might be perfect for occasional use, but if you're going to be doing a lot of Revit work in a VM, I'd recommend getting Parallels.

-VM Performance Tip: Within your Windows VM, find the AdskHardwareCertificationReport.xml file (usually in C:\Program Files\Autodesk\Revit 20xx).
+VM Performance Tip: Gordon Price suggests this for improved performance: Within your Windows VM, find the AdskHardwareCertificationReport.xml file (usually in C:\Program Files\Autodesk\Revit 20xx).
 Rename it something like AdskHardwareCertificationReport.OTTB.
 This file is used to check whether the hardware is "certified" for use with Revit, and if it isn't, it may prevents hardware performance enhancements that could otherwise be taken advantage of.
 Renaming it will prevent the hardware check, and appears to lead to better performance in many cases.

 Macs with Retina Displays